kireetikotturu/Nxtwave-DSA/Sliding Window & Two Pointers/README.md

-Got it!
-Python is actually the perfect language for these patterns because the syntax is so clean.
-Here is the updated, beginner-friendly version for your GitHub README, focusing strictly on **Python**.

----

-# 🚀 Mastering Sliding Window & Two Pointers (Python)
+# 🚀 Sliding Window & Two Pointers

 Efficiently solving array and string problems by reducing time complexity from  to .